 - Beating The Crowds At The Vatican Museums With A LivItaly Small Group Tour

-The Villa d’Este and Villa Adriana, historic villas in the spa town of Tivoli, are actually two separate World Heritage Sites.
-The hillside garden of the 16th century Villa d’Este, with its terraces, sculptures and fountains, is described by UNESCO as “one of the most remarkable and comprehensive illustrations of Renaissance culture”.
+The 16th century Villa d’Este is in the spa town of Tivoli, to the east of Rome.
+The villa’s hillside garden, with its terraces, sculptures and fountains, is described by UNESCO as “one of the most remarkable and comprehensive illustrations of Renaissance culture”.
 It is said to have influenced garden design throughout Europe.

 The Villa Adriana (the 2nd century home of the Emperor Hadrian) is a complex of buildings and gardens a short distance from Tivoli.
 According to UNESCO it combines “the best elements of the architectural heritage of Egypt, Greece and Rome in the form of an ‘ideal city’”.